 The machine is equipped with effective safety systems.
-The loading unit (1) intended for transporting persons and materials, is a completely enclosed structure equipped with access doors (2) which interlock both mechanically and electrically.
-The area surrounding the machine is completely protected with the base enclosure (3), which prevents access in any condition as it also has an interlocking access door.
+The loading unit (1) intended for transporting persons and materials, is an enclosed structure equipped with access doors (2) which interlock mechanically (entry ramp) and mechanically/electrically (exit ramp).
+The loading unit has an overhead protection system (3) to protect operators from overhead hazards.

-It is absolutely forbidden to operate the machine without the above mentioned protection devices in place.
+It is absolutely forbidden to operate the machine without the above-mentioned protection devices in place.
 It is absolutely forbidden to replace the protection devices with others, which do not meet the requirements of safety legislation.
 Such implementations could cause considerable injuries and damage the mechanical components.